Quansight/Quansight-website/apps/labs/posts/cupy-czi-grant-year1.md

 n-dimensional array creation, operation, and manipulation, linear algebra, fast Fourier transforms (FFTs), and statistics.
-Given the great progress in replicating the NumPy API on GPU, the next step was to port the extensive SciPy API to use support GPUs, as well.
+Given the great progress in replicating the NumPy API on GPU, the next step was to port the extensive SciPy API to support GPUs, as well.
 This has led to several improvements, such as sparse array support and spatial computation.

 Porting SciPy APIs is a significant undertaking.
-Until recently, there were several modules, such as interpolation and signal processing, that were missing or had a partial API coverage and are critical in several scientific applications like image, audio processing, weather, radar and spectral analysis, as well as computational chemistry and sensor design.
-Given this interest, a joint CZI grant (EOSS Cycle 5) was proposed between [Preferred Networks](https://www.preferred.jp/en/) and Quansight Labs in order to reduce the gap between SciPy and CuPy and to specifically port most of the APIs available in the `scipy.interpolate` and `scipy.signal namespaces`.
+Until recently, there were several modules, such as interpolation and signal processing, that were missing or had a partial API coverage and are critical in scientific applications like image and audio processing, weather, radar and spectral analysis, as well as computational chemistry and sensor design.
+Given this interest, a joint CZI grant (EOSS Cycle 5) was proposed between [Preferred Networks](https://www.preferred.jp/en/) and Quansight Labs in order to reduce the gap between SciPy and CuPy and to specifically port most of the APIs available in the `scipy.interpolate` and `scipy.signal` namespaces.

-During the first year of the grant work, a team of developers at Quansight Labs have teamed up with CuPy maintainers at Preferred Networks to increase the coverage of interpolation and signal processing subpackages, where, as of CuPy pre-release v13.0-b1, 18 interpolation and more than 100 signal APIs are now available, including basis splines, regular grid interpolation, and piecewise polynomials for the interpolation module and IIR linear filtering, filter design, linear time invariant systems, and peak finding for the
+During the first year of the grant work, a team of developers at Quansight Labs have teamed up with CuPy maintainers at Preferred Networks to increase the coverage of interpolation and signal processing subpackages, where, as of CuPy pre-release 13.0.0b1, 18 interpolation and more than 100 signal APIs are now available, including basis splines, regular grid interpolation, and piecewise polynomials for the interpolation module and IIR linear filtering, filter design, linear time invariant systems, and peak finding for the